 Samadhi = Enlightenment = Ecstasy

 Patanjali described the eighth limb of yoga as samadhi, where the meditator transcends the self.
-According to Kotler and Wheal and the lastest scientific research, deliberate movement of the body is one of the best ways to not only improve our emotions and get into a meditative state, it can trigger ecstasy.
+According to the lastest scientific research, deliberate movement of the body is one of the best ways to not only improve our emotions and get into a meditative state, it can trigger ecstasy.
 No need to hide away in a cave or spend hours seated.
 You can make the most of your moves to achieve the same thing, and so do your students with each asana on the mat.